High-degree cubature on Wiener space through unshuffle expansions: Introduction

-Explicit constructions of cubature measures on Wiener space broadly involve three steps. \begin{enumerate} \item The expected signature of Brownian motion (with drift) is expanded in a convenient basis. \item This leads to the formulation of a moment problem determined by a system polynomial equations that needs to be solved by a random variable taking values in the free Lie algebra. \item Finally, the most challenging step involves realising this random variable as a polynomials of (a small family of) distributions for which (possibly efficient) finite-dimensional joint cubature measures of the necessary orders are available.
-Replacing these random variables with their cubature measures yields the cubature measure on Wiener space. \end{enumerate} In this paper we propose a novel approach based on unshuffle expansions that leverages the Hopf algebra structure of the tensor algebra.
-Instead of a basis, we use a redundant spanning set induced by the linear extension of the logarithm restricted to grouplike elements, in order to expand the expected signature.
+In this paper we propose a novel approach based on unshuffle expansions that leverages the Hopf algebra structure of the tensor algebra.
+Instead of a basis of the free Lie algebra, we use a redundant spanning set given by the images of the linear extension of the logarithm restricted to grouplike elements, in order to expand the expected signature.
 This map is also known as the canonical projection onto the free Lie algebra \cite{Reu03}, or Eulerian idempotent \cite{Lod94,Pat93}, and occurs naturally in the non-commutative correction terms of the Campbell-Baker-Hausdorff formula.
 The choice to abandon the use of a basis, while counterintuitive, has the benefit of leveraging the symmetries of the Wiener measure in a way that makes the construction more tractable.

 Our approach has several advantages over existing methods in \cite{shinozaki,hayakawa-tanaka,litterer, gyurko}.
-The unshuffle expansion of the expected signature in this spanning set leads to a much simplified and sparser moment problem.
-This greatly mitigates the technical complexity that makes existing approaches increasingly intractable for higher degrees As consequence we can construct a degree-seven cubature measure on Wiener space that in contrast to existing constructions can be stated explicitly for arbitrary dimensions.
-We also how to solve the resulting moment problem efficiently by constructing discrete random variables by introducing lower-degree, independent, auxiliary Gaussian cubatures.
+The unshuffle expansion of the expected signature in this spanning set leads to a simplified and sparser moment problem.
+This greatly mitigates the technical complexity that makes existing approaches increasingly intractable for higher degrees.
+As a consequence, we can construct a degree-seven cubature measure on Wiener space that, in contrast to existing constructions, can be stated explicitly for arbitrary dimensions in terms of an underlying Gaussian cubature of inhomogeneous degree.
 This results in measures with vastly smaller and, hence, more efficient supports than existing constructions.